 I’ve received two email newsletters from two different veterinarians addressing the issue of diarrhea and vomiting in dogs (and cats), the primary reasons people take pets to the vet, so it’s a very important topic of discussion.
 Both newsletters give the same simple at-home remedies for these problems, and they start with not stressing a new puppy!
 Just as you don’t bring your new baby home from the hospital and take it out in the sun and rain, or to a ball-game, or to all your friends’ homes, don’t do those things with your puppy.
 He’s not ready for all-day play, eating off your plate, and being exposed to all the dogs at the park - or “Petco, where the pets go!”
 (And boy, do they ever GO!
 Follow a few dogs in the store for a while, and eventually you’ll see a male dog hike his leg on something - even some females do it, too!
 Don’t ever buy the toys on the bottom shelves unless you wash and sanitize them thoroughly before giving them to your dog!)

 Even giving your puppy milk is not a good idea.
 We mix powdered goat milk replacer with the puppies’ ground-up Purina Puppy Chow to make gruel, adding some water at first, to soften and make it easier for them to eat.
-Usually, by the time they leave the only home they’ve ever known, they are off the goat milk and able to eat dry whole Puppy Chow kibble.
+By the time they leave the only home they’ve ever known, they are off the goat milk and able to eat dry whole Puppy Chow kibble.
 So, adding milk to their food at your house is NOT a good idea.
 Once a puppy or kitten is weaned, it does not get milk from its mother, and in the wild a young wolf or wild cat would not ever get milk again.
 Its stomach changes to accept a diet of meat and whatever vegetation it would eat, washed down with water.
 Your puppy would love to drink milk all day every day, but he would also have diarrhea from it!
 (By the way, we feed ONLY Purina Puppy Chow until the pups are old enough to graduate to adult food, then they are gradually switched over to Purina Dog Chow.
 We've tried all the higher-priced brands, but they contain too much rich protein - or something - and they just don't do as well on those.
-We keep coming back to Purina Dog Chow, and the dogs thrive on it!
-Our vet also approves of it as one of the best and more-affordable brands.)
+We keep coming back to Purina Dog Chow, and the dogs thrive on it!)

 The New York Times had an article on July 24, 2018 about an apparent mysterious connection between dogs eating "grain-free, gluten-free" dog food containing combinations of exotic meats (such as bison, wild boar, even kangaroo!) and various legumes, and a common heart disease called "dilated cardiomyopathy," or DCM.
 Please read this article and follow the suggestion to consult your veterinarian BEFORE you feed your dog(s) this type of food.
 Janet has tried a number of various brands of dog food through the years, but has found that all of her dogs have thrived best on Purina Dog Chow and Puppy Chow.
 Purina has been making Dog Chow for over 90 years now, and it has never been recalled.
 They have a trustworthy history, unlike some of these expensive "Johnny come lately" brands that HAVE been recalled, despite their claims to be so good for your dog.
 Honestly, the article paints an accurate picture of the potential danger of using these weird-combo dog foods - and how do you KNOW it contains such meat as alligator and kangaroo, or wild boar instead of plain old cheap factory-farmed pork?
 Here's a new list of the actual brands linked to the problem, as well as an update on research to find the cause, published June 27, 2019, by the FDA, and here's a surprise - it even affects cats, as well.
 PLEASE read it!

 One thing vets recommend is the use of prebiotics and probiotics.
-These are helpful digestive bacteria - we’ve all seen those “Activia” commercials that talk about aiding the digestion with “Bifidus regularis” - their concocted name for the assortment of bifido-bacteria that digest your food so you can be more regular in your bowel movements, and without either diarrhea or constipation.
+These are helpful digestive bacteria - we’ve all seen those “Activia” commercials that talk about aiding the digestion with “Bifidus regularis” - their trade name for a specific strain of Bifidobacterium lactis that helps digest your food so you can be more regular in your bowel movements, and without either diarrhea or constipation.
 You can buy these bacteria in powder form, as tablets and capsules, and probably in liquid as well, from Walmart, drugstores, health-food stores, and pet stores - either for people or animals.
-Bacteria are bacteria - we all have them!
-They aren’t harmful at all, and it’s doubtful that you could ever overdose your puppy on them.
 Another way to introduce these bacteria to your puppy is via a spoonful of plain yogurt - just make sure it has “active cultures” in it.
 Pup doesn’t need all the sweetened fruity-flavored stuff that will give him MORE diarrhea or make him fat - he should eat plain yogurt just fine.
 Using the bacteria powder on his food may work if Pup decides he doesn’t like yogurt after all - you can moisten the food just a little bit with water so the powder sticks to it, or blend it with some canned dog food.

 Another helpful substance we’ve found is food-grade diatomaceous earth, or DE.
 This is finely ground “fossil shell flour,” made from fossilized diatoms, single-celled critters, which create tiny shells for themselves out of silica and other minerals they extract from water.
 There are diatoms in both fresh and sea-water, and when they die and drift to the bottom of the body of water, they build up in deposits which can be mined when found on dry ground - there are many such mines around the world, but the best product is obtained right here in the American West.
 DE is a mechanical pesticide (not toxic), among other things, which kills all sorts of intestinal parasites and other insects by slicing their insides and drying them out (rather like eating microscopic razor-blades), then absorbing all their inner juices.
 It only affects creatures with exoskeletons this way - it won’t harm birds, fish, reptiles or mammals.
 (Because earthworms are structurally different from other worms, grubs and insects, they are not harmed by DE, and indeed it is used by earthworm farmers to rid their worm beds of such pests while leaving the earthworms unharmed!)
 We dust up to a teaspoonful per day on each of our adult dogs’ food, and mix it into the puppies’ gruel, too.
 We’ve noticed a real decline in the incidence of diarrhea and worms, as well as the fly population each summer since we started using DE in November 2009.
 Any eggs laid on feces hatch out into maggots, which eat the DE in the feces, and then die instead of becoming flies!

-DE is also a great deodorizer, immediately neutralizing the smells of feces and urine.
-We sprinkle it in the dog runs, and when we have to keep the dogs inside during storms, we add it to the shredded paper in their exercise pens.
-It also helps soak up the urine - it is very “hydrophilic” (meaning ‘loves water’), so it sucks up any moisture it contacts, but never becomes a soupy mess - it forms a fast-drying and easily removed cake instead.
-[Update on 9-12-19: We are still using DE in the kennel and on our own dogs.
+[Update on 9-12-19: We are still using DE in the kennel and with our own dogs.
 I am now living in upstate New York and using DE to keep my dachshunds and cat healthy where we have a lot more insect pests than we had in the Colorado mountains.
-By the way, it was our veterinarian in Silver Cliff, CO who first recommended DE to us, as she had found terrific improvements in her own animals, both pets and livestock, after introducing DE into their diets and their dusting areas.
+By the way, it was our veterinarian who first recommended DE to us, as she had found terrific improvements in her own animals, both pets and livestock, after introducing DE into their diets and their dusting areas.
 They had fewer internal and external pests and parasites, and production of eggs, milk and meat was vastly improved.]

 Food-grade DE is sold in health-food stores (rather expensively, in small containers) or farm-supply stores (Big R, Tractor Supply, etc. for bulk quantities), or you can order it online.
 We have the national distributor of Perma-Guard DE right up here in Silver Cliff, who has several retailers in the local area .
-You can find them and more about DE than I’ve been able to cover here, by clicking on http://www.perma-guard.com/ and checking out the Perma-guard (DE) products.
+You can find them and more about DE than I’ve been able to cover here, by clicking on https://www.perma-guard.com/ and checking out the Perma-guard (DE) products.
 There are retailers all over the U.S., and if your local stores don’t carry it, have them contact the folks at Perma-Guard.
-We buy it in 50 lb. sacks for the quantity we use, which lasts for months - including the little sample bags we send home with our puppies, and the 50-lb bags are only about $25.00, including the tax.[1-5-21 update: that price has probably increased a bit since I wrote that!
-I know it's higher here in New York, but is still worth every penny.]
+We buy it in 50 lb. sacks for the quantity we use, which lasts for months - including the little sample bags we send home with our puppies, and the 50-lb bags are a lot less expensive per pound than smaller packages of it.

 Only use pure food-grade DE, as pool-grade is something completely different and inedible, and the stuff that’s sold in feed-stores is often mixed with bentonite clay, to be an anti-caking agent in livestock feeds.
 For more information, check out the backyardchickens.com website, and please read the growing list of testimonials - you’ll be amazed at what this stuff does!
 We use it on ourselves, too - I have at times added 2 tablespoons of it to my quart of hot tea every morning as a dietary supplement.
 DE contains 14 assorted trace minerals and silica, which are all needed by the body, and is beneficial to all animals, birds and fish - it’s even put in aquarium filtration systems to kill fish parasites.
 (It can be harmful if inhaled in sufficient quantity, but not under typical conditions.
 Just don't stir up a lot of dust, and you'll be fine.)
 DE has many uses besides what I've listed here - it truly is GREAT STUFF!